 A full broodstock program is planned for this spring and the intent is to capture 12 pairs of adults (24 adults).
 The facility will allow us to produce, raise and release up to 12,000 juvenile sturgeon each year back into the Nechako River.
-It is likely that the sturgeon produced this year will remain at the facility over the winter to allow them to grow larger prior to their release.
+The sturgeon produced this year will remain at the facility over the winter to allow them to grow larger prior to their release.
 Our hope is that these fish will be past the stage of recruitment failure identified by our Technical Working Group and therefore a greater number will survive to breeding age.

 As always, the NWSRI remains committed to identifying, maintaining and potentially restoring critical sturgeon habitat.
 Our ultimate goal is to find the more permanent solutions required to achieve a self-sustaining sturgeon population.
 In addition to our ongoing biological research and monitoring projects we are conducting or supporting a number of projects that examine the geomorphology of the Nechako River.
 Please refer to our reports page for further information on those projects.